tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

 - A system has two processes and three identical resources.
 Each process needs a maximum of two resources.
 Can a deadlock occur?
   - No. A process can apply for the third resource.

+= Mid-Term

+- What's the difference between user space and kernel space?
+- What's the difference between stacks and heaps?
+- What are the possible states of a process?
+- What's an orphan process?
+What about zombie process?
+  - Orphan Process: Parent has terminated; the system adopts it (init process in Linux).
+  - Zombie Process: Finished execution but not yet removed from the process table.
+- Can processes ignore signals?
+  - Yes, for most signals.
+But some (like SIGKILL and SIGSTOP) cannot be ignored.
+- List some common scheduling algorithms.
+- Talk about context change.
+- What are the primary means of inter-process communication (IPC)?
+  - Pipes
+  - Message Queues
+  - Shared Memory
+  - Semaphores
+  - Sockets
+- What are the differences between processes, threads and coroutines?
+  - Processes: Independent units with their own memory space.
+  - Threads: Share memory within a process but have independent execution paths.
+  - Coroutines: Cooperative routines within a thread, controlled by the programmer.
+- What are the prerequisites for a deadlock to happen?
+- How to prevent deadlocks?